AdamKMcCoy/Life-s-Precious-Moments/README.md

 You dont't have to delete pic's just becouse you dont have space for them and you can share them with family or frends over a safe network

-# What did you learn?
+# What did I learn?

 Everything

-# What makes your project stand out?
-If your project has a lot of features
+# What makes my project stand out?

 It is going to be a semi private photo gallery

-# What your application does,
+# What my application does,

 Stores pictuers and you can share them

-# Why you used the technologies you used,
+# Technologies